Bigscity-VecCity/VecCity/README.md

 Official repository of under review paper "*VecCity*: A Taxonomy-guided Library for Map Entity Representation Learning".
 Please star, watch, and fork our repo for the active updates!

+## News
+Coming Soon:
+1. We are adding JGRM, R2Vec, CatEM, and CAPE to further enhance our library.
+2. New tasks, such as land usage analysis and crime prediction, will also be introduced.
+3. We will launch a new interface that supports standard input formats.
+For more details, please visit this [link](placeholder).

 ## 1. Overview
 <div align="center">
   <img src="./figures/pipeline.jpg" width="500">